An Accelerated Primal Dual Algorithm with Backtracking for Decentralized Constrained Optimization: Experiments

-For the benchmark algorithm \texttt{D-APD} \mgc{which is based on constant stepsize,} we set the initial stepsizes $\bar\tau_i=\mgc{\hat\tau_i}$ \mgc{where $\hat\tau_i$ is as in \cref{eq:hat-tau}}, $\zeta_i = 1$, $c_\alpha,c_\beta, c_\varsigma = 0.1$ and $\eta^k = 1$. \mgb{This stepsize requires knowledge of the Lipschitz constants $L_{f_i}$ and constants $L_{g_i}$; therefore, we \sa{compute these constants using the randomly generated} the matrices $A_i, Q_i$}\footnote{\mgb{Note $\grad f_i(x)=Q_i x$; hence, we can take $L_{f_i}=\norm{Q_i}_2$ and $L_{g_i}$ can be computed similarly as $L_{g_i}=\norm{A_i}_2$.}}. \mgb{For \alg{}, because it can potentially support larger stepsizes that adapts to the local curvature, we set the initial stepsizes to be larger than \mgc{$\hat\tau_i$}}. \mgc{More specifically, we set the initial stepsize of \alg{} (in \lin{algeq:init} of \alg{}) as $\bar{\tau}_i= \kappa \hat\tau_i$ with $\kappa = 20$}, \mgc{and we set} the shrink factor $\rho = 0.9$, $\zeta_i = 1$, $c_\alpha,c_\beta, c_\varsigma = 0.1$, and $\delta=0.1$.
+For the benchmark algorithm \texttt{D-APD} \mgc{which is based on constant stepsize,} we set the initial stepsizes $\bar\tau_i=\mgc{\hat\tau_i}$ \mgc{where $\hat\tau_i$ is as in \eqref{eq:hat-tau}}, $\zeta_i = 1$, $c_\alpha,c_\beta, c_\varsigma = 0.1$ and $\eta^k = 1$ for $k\geq 0$. \mgb{This stepsize requires knowledge of the Lipschitz constants $L_{f_i}$ and constants $L_{g_i}$; therefore, we \sa{compute these constants using the randomly generated} matrices $A_i, Q_i$$^6$}\footnote{\mgb{$^6$Note $\grad f_i(x)=Q_i x$; hence, we can take $L_{f_i}=\norm{Q_i}_2$ and $L_{g_i}$ can be computed similarly as $L_{g_i}=\norm{A_i}_2$.}}. \mgb{For \alg{}, because it can potentially support larger stepsizes that adapt to the local curvature, we set the initial stepsizes to be larger than \mgc{$\hat\tau_i$}}. \mgc{More specifically, we set the initial stepsize of \alg{} (in \lin{algeq:init} of \alg{}) as $\bar{\tau}_i= \kappa \hat\tau_i$ with $\kappa = 20$}, \mgc{and we set} the shrink factor $\rho = 0.9$, $\zeta_i = 1$, $c_\alpha,c_\beta, c_\varsigma = 0.1$, and $\delta=0.1$.
 All the other parameters are set according to our theoretical results.
-The results in \cref{fig:qcqp-exp} shows that our method outperforms \texttt{D-APD} on an average of 20 simulations, where the shaded areas demonstrate the standard deviation of the performance over the runs.
+The results in Fig. \ref{fig:qcqp-exp} shows that our method outperforms \texttt{D-APD} on average over 20 simulations, each corresponding to a randomly generated problem instance, where the shaded areas demonstrate the standard deviation of the performance over the runs.